Spying Stars

 Spying Stars is a 2025 Science fantasy, drama film directed by Vimukthi Jayasundara and produced by Nila Madhab Panda and Vincent Wang.
 Starring Indira Tiwari, Kaushalya Fernando, Samanalee Fonseka and Saumya Liyanage, the film follows the journey of Anandi, a bio-technician, who travels to Hanuman Island to perform last rites of her late father.
 But when she arrives, she's forced into quarantine at a distant hotel because a pandemic has broken out in a world ruled by machines.

 An Indo-French-Sri Lankan co-production, it had its world premiere at the 30th Busan International Film Festival in Competition on 23 September 2025 vying for the various Busan Awards.

 Synopsis

 Anandi, a bioengineer, comes back to the Earth after spending years in space.
 But soon after arriving, she's sent to a quiet mountain resort to be quarantined because of a fast-spreading virus called illvibe.
-Though the resort is beautiful and fancy, but Anandi notices strange things—hidden cameras, a UFO heading toward the Earth, and people in the town disappearing or dying without any clear reason.
+Though the resort is beautiful and fancy, but Anandi notices strange things such as hidden cameras, a UFO heading toward the Earth, and people in the town disappearing or dying without any clear reason.
 Her sadness grows when her father's ashes arrive, showing he also died from the virus.
-One day, Anandi runs away into the forest and finds shelter with Nita, a resort worker who had been secretly watching her, and Nita's mother.
+One day, Anandi runs away into the forest and finds shelter with Nita, a transgender resort worker who had been secretly watching her, and Nita's mother.
 As she spends time with them, away from the rest of the world, Anandi slowly starts to heal from her grief.